 |Phiaton BT 220 NC Wireless Bluetooth 4.0 and Active Noise Cancelling Earphones||Earbuds||View it||4.5|

 As time goes on and we travel more I am sure we will come across other must have travel accessories to make our journey easier.

 We would take annual vacations to far flung destinations for short periods of a few weeks so travelling light was not such a necessity.
-For our latest trip we packed our household items into storage, rented our home, and took off to travel the world with a one-way ticket, and have been on the road now for just on a year with no set plans to return home any time soon.
+For our latest trip we packed our household items into storage, rented our home, and took off to travel the world with a one-way ticket, and have been on the road now for just on two years with no set plans to return home any time soon.
 Click here to see our travel tales for some of the places visited so far.

 Lightweight luggage: This is an absolute must.
 I can’t stress this enough as many places especially in Europe do not have lifts so if you don’t want to be wrestling with large suitcases up five flights of stairs, (as we have done in the past) it’s wise to steer clear of those oversized suitcases.
 Sure you can fit in more but your back will thank you in the long run.
 We chose one mid-size suitcase and one carry-on bag each.
-Many people use backpacks which is an excellent choice for young travellers but we found we could pack more into a suitcase.
-We usually try and travel with full service airlines so check in baggage is included.

 I have listed a few items here that I know work well and have helped make our trips a rewarding experience and would recommend them to anyone.

 If you like my suggestions of essential travel items or have any of your own, please leave a comment as we are always interested in hearing from other travellers and believe that the best way to learn is to share experiences.